Lesson video

 Fruit and vegetables are essential in a healthy diet.

-So fruit, we might be able to eat apples, berries, citrus fruit, so lemons, oranges, grapefruit, kiwis, different vegetables, leafy greens, like spinach and kale, peppers, red, green, orange peppers, cauliflower, mushrooms, all of them are great for you.
+So, fruit we might be be able to eat, apples, berries, citrus fruit, so lemons, oranges, grapefruit, kiwis, different vegetables, leafy greens like so spinach and kale, peppers, red, green, orange peppers, cauliflower, mushrooms, all of them are great for you.

-We want to eat loads of different coloured veg.
+We want to eat loads of different-colored veg.

-We want to think about all the different colours and try and eat lots of different coloured fruit and vegetable.
+We want to think about all the different colors and try and eat lots of different-colored fruit and vegetable.

 That's a really good way of thinking when you're thinking about your health.